Greyhound racing in Australia: Major races

+Major races in Australian greyhound racing are typically those classified as Group 1 events, the highest tier of competition within the sport's grading system, which represents the pinnacle of greyhound racing in the country.
+Notable races include the Phoenix, the Million Dollar Chase, and the Melbourne Cup.

 Adoption

 Many adoption programs have been set up throughout Australia.
 There are industry programs and non-industry rescue groups (which are usually charities).
 Greyhounds are available for adoption in most parts of Australia.
 The industry's Greyhound Adoption Program (GAP) operates in most states but does not re-home all ex-racing greyhounds.
-In 2018, The New Daily newspaper reported 257 greyhounds (38%) failed the New South Wales rehoming test but NSW Greenhounds (the state program) state that more than 90% pass the test.
+In 2018, The New Daily newspaper reported 257 greyhounds (38%) failed the NSW rehoming test.

 Some states and territories require muzzling of greyhounds.
-Both the RSPCA and the Australian Veterinary Association recommend against muzzles for companion animal greyhounds.
+Both RSPCA Australia and the Australian Veterinary Association (AVA) recommend against muzzles for companion animal greyhounds.
 NSW, Victoria and the ACT have removed the requirement to muzzle greyhounds in public.
+In NSW, the Greenhounds program assesses greyhounds for exemption from mandatory muzzling in designated off-leash dog areas, reporting pass rates of more than 90%.

 Criticism

-In 2013, ABC News revealed that some greyhounds were given to veterinary surgeons as blood donors and then euthanised.
-In 2015, the Australian Veterinary Association stated that all greyhounds bred for racing should be registered with an independent authority in order to track their lifetime movements.
+In 2013, ABC News revealed that some greyhounds were given to veterinary surgeons as blood donors before being euthanised.
+In 2015, following revelations of animal cruelty and concerns about dog wastage in the greyhound racing industry, the Australian Veterinary Association called for all greyhounds bred for racing to be registered with an "independent authority to protect the dogs' welfare".
 In 2016, 179 trainers were charged with illegal exports to Macau, China, a practice that was banned in 2013.
 This led to Qantas announcing they would no longer transport ex-racers.

 Popular culture

 In Australian slang, the term Dapto dog is rhyming slang for wog, a pejorative for a person of Mediterranean background, active in greyhound racing in Dapto in the 1950s as represented on stage by the Griffin Theatre Company with the 2015 production of Dapto Chaser.
 Dapto was also once home to Australia's largest greyhound pup auctions in Australia.

 Notable Australian owners of racing greyhounds include Tony Lockett, Tim Cahill, and Ricky Ponting.

-In Australian English, the term "plumpton" (named for the village in Sussex) has been used for an enclosed racecourse for greyhounds.